Modern Foreign Languages

 Daily lessons are also enhanced with a wide range of high-quality French picture books and graphic novels to be found in the school library.

-There are a number of children for whom French or Mandarin is their first language in the home.
-These children will have an additional session of French/Mandarin per week with a higher whole class level of challenge.
+There are a number of children for whom French is their first language in the home.
+These children will have an additional session of French per week with a higher whole class level of challenge.
 The focus is different depending where the children are on their language journey.
-For French, some of the groups are heavily phonics focused, other are centred around fluency with verb tenses and conversation, whilst mandarin native speaker group explores conversation and the writing of characters.
+Some of the groups are heavily phonics focused, other are centred around fluency with verb tenses and conversation.

 During the weekly French lesson, native French speakers follow a parallel curriculum, focused on literacy.
 They work independently to develop their knowledge about language, their reading and comprehension, their writing, broaden their vocabulary and discover more about French culture.